Trump fans camp out a day early — in pounding rain — to get into Charlotte rally

 Coliseum officials say the first of them showed up at 3 p.m.
 Thursday, despite the fact that doors don’t open until 3 p.m.
 Friday and the president doesn’t speak until 7 p.m.

-And they came prepared for the wait with folding chairs, portable awnings and pump tents.
+They came prepared, too, with folding chairs, portable awnings and even pup tents, as if waiting for a rock concert.

 The coliseum holds 9,500 people, and the Charlotte Regional Visitors Authority predicts every seat — and parking space — will be full.
-The president is campaigning on behalf of 9th District GOP Senate candidate Mark Harris.
+The president is campaigning on behalf of 9th District House candidate Mark Harris.

 “The reason I cast my vote for him (Trump) is because he talked to us like a father would,” Joshua Flores told WBTV as he stood outside the coliseum. “(He) talked about what matters today is what’s going to affect us in the future.”